-ActBlue is a 527 political action committee launched in 2004 to act as “the online clearinghouse for Democratic action.”
+ActBlue (Technical Services) is a 527 political action committee started in 2009 to act as “the online clearinghouse for Democratic action.”
 It is the 527 PAC affiliate of the nonprofit ActBlue Charities and the activist organization ActBlue Civics, which perform similar pass-through roles for 501(c)(3) and 501(c)(4) organizations, respectively.

-ActBlue was started in 2004 by Ben Rahn and Matt DeBergalis as a fundraising platform for left-wing organizations and candidates.
+The ActBlue website was launched in 2004 by Ben Rahn and Matt DeBergalis as a fundraising platform for left-wing organizations and candidates.
+The ActBlue PAC was formed five years later in 2009.
 According to its own figures, ActBlue has helped to raise $2.4 billion for its clients since its creation.

 ActBlue is divided into three component organizations, each of which deals with a specific type of donation.
 ActBlue Non-Federal deals with contributions to state-level candidates and political action committees, ActBlue Civics manages contributions to 501(c)(4) social welfare organizations, and ActBlue Charities manages contributions to 501(c)(3) nonprofits.